 Director Rosana Sullivan opened up about the touching short film in a video interview for Pixar's YouTube channel.
 “To be fully honest, it started from a cat video,” Sullivan said with a laugh in the video, explaining that her love of watching cat videos was the main inspiration for Kitbull.
 "I realized that growing up I was always very sensitive and very shy.
 And had actually a lot trouble making connections, making friendships.
 So I related to this kitten because it never really stepped out of its comfort zone to be vulnerable and make a connection.
 And so that’s eventually what the story became."

 If watching a kitten without a home and a pit bull being mistreated made you sad, know that there are plenty of things you can do to help ease the suffering of animals.
 For one thing, you can foster or adopt a kitten from a shelter, which makes room for the shelter to rescue more stray cats.
 If you are not in a position to adopt, you can volunteer at or donate to an animal shelter instead.
-And if you witness someone abusing an animal, The Humane Society recommends documenting the abuse, and then calling 911 or your local animal control department.
+And if you witness someone abusing an animal, recommends documenting the abuse, and then calling 911 or your local animal control department.
 You can also show your love of animals by not buying products made from them, such as meat, dairy, fur, and leather.

 It's exciting to see an entity as powerful as Disney-Pixar shining a light on animal neglect, and based on YouTube comments, fans are absolutely loving Kitbull.
 Hopefully the short film will continue to grow in popularity, spreading the message that all animals deserve love.